Our Brides

 Having Elliot conduct the ceremony for us.
 Having him, one of our best friends, officiating the ceremony with Saint Laurent love heart sunglasses on was the last word!

-A quiet drink with Ed after the ceremony and photos, but before the reception started.
+After the ceremony and photos, a quiet drink with Ed, but before the reception started.

-Sitting, laughing on the verandah under a full moon with some of my oldest girlfriends just chatting all things.
+Sitting, laughing on the verandah under a full moon with some of my oldest girlfriends, just chatting about all things.

-We left 3 days after our ceremony on a European skiing adventure.
+We left 3 days after our ceremony on a skiing adventure.
 We stopped in Switzerland first.
 Visiting Zurich, Verbier and Arosa.
-Followed by a week in San Cassiano, skiing the Dolomites, a few days in Venice and then three days of rest in Dubai.
+Followed by a week in San Cassiano, in the Dolomites, a few days in Venice, and then three days of rest in Dubai.
+We laugh because we hadn't been on a trip together as we met not long before Covid broke out.
+It's nice to know that we aren't a disaster outside of Australia.

 A WORD OF ADVICE